blog-featured-image

 • Land and other specified assets

-Capital gains are taxed in the year in which the asset is sold.
+Capital gains are taxed in the financial year the asset is sold not when the money is transferred out of India.

 Asset Type Short-Term Holding Period Long-Term Holding Period